 New job descriptions

-The evidence so far shows, on the one hand, that technological progress contributes to the disappearance of jobs.
+The evidence so far shows that, on the one hand, technological progress contributes to the disappearance of jobs.
 On the other hand, it also creates new jobs.
 Before the Corona crisis, employment had even increased due to technological development – although this had not been the case in all countries, nor in all socio-demographic groups.

 Automation will change a lot of professions!

 The most severely affected are occupations in offices, in sales and trade, in the transportation sector and logistics, the manufacturing industry, and construction.
 Automation will also have a strong influence on occupations in some service sectors, for example in finance, translation, and taxation.
 Occupations in these areas have one thing in common: routine tasks following clear patterns play a large role, and technology can therefore easily take over.

 Conversely, the least affected are jobs that involve cognitively demanding and creative tasks and social interaction.
 These tend to be found in the following sectors: education and academia, healthcare, social work, the arts and media, corporate management, legal services, engineering, and information technology.

 On the one hand, therefore, jobs will disappear.
 However, on the other hand, many new job descriptions will arise as a result of digitalization.
 There is a demand for data analysts and data architects, specialists in networking, artificial intelligence and cybersecurity, and designers of new intelligent machines, robots, and 3D printers.
 All these professions require a complex bundle of skills from various fields such as information technology, statistics, and business management.